gregorurabl/ardu_slidercontrol/README.md

 - **Serial remote control:** Added for computer-controlled timelapse sequences.

 The original guide remains the better starting point for someone new to the project.
 This documentation focuses on what has changed, the reasoning behind it, and the specifics of this particular build.

-### Controller Housing

-The housing used in early versions of this build is the enclosure published by Marco Kleine-Albers on Thingiverse: [thingiverse.com/thing:3344179](https://www.thingiverse.com/thing:3344179).
-It was printed and used through several beta versions.

-The housing was later modified to:
-- Increase internal volume to accommodate the additional wiring for the camera trigger circuit
-- Increase wall thickness for improved structural stability

-Modified STL files will be added to this repository.

 ### Tested Payloads